HL7/davinci-atr/input/pagecontent/spec.md

 * **Producer systems** are typically Payer systems but could theoretically be any system responsible for producing a Member Attribution List.
 These systems typically act as servers.

-* **Consumer systems** are typically Provider systems that act on behalf of provider organizations who retrieve the attribution list from Producer.
+* **Consumer systems** are typically Provider systems that act on behalf of provider organizations who retrieve the Member Attribution List from Producer.
 These systems typically act as clients.

 The requirements and expectations described here are not intended to be exhaustive.
 Producers and Consumers could potentially support additional resources and extensions, etc.  The purpose of this implementation guide is to establish a baseline of expected behavior and data elements that communication partners can rely on and then build from.
 Future versions of this specification will evolve based on implementer feedback.